In this article

 card art for the Marriott Bonvoy Brilliant® American Express® Card cardMarriott Bonvoy Brilliant® American Express® Card

-Earn up to 150,000 Marriott Bonvoy® bonus points.
-Earn 100,000 points after you spend $6,000 and an extra 50,000 points after you spend an additional $2,000 in purchases on the Card within your first 6 months of Card Membership.
+Earn 100,000 Marriott Bonvoy® bonus points after you use your new Card to make $6,000 in purchases within the first 6 months of Card Membership.

 Annual fee: $650